 Welcome to my site for learning Japanese!
 Here you will find a wealth of information that will help you learn Japanese free online.
-If you're looking for the old homepage, you can find it at: http://www.guidetojapanese.org/learn/grammar or via the navigation links at the top of the page.
-If you like this site, please press the +1 button on the right sidebar and/or add a link back to this page with the phrase "learn Japanese".
+If you're looking for the grammar guide, go to http://www.guidetojapanese.org/learn/grammar or via the navigation link at the top of the page.

 Ok, I'm not going to go into all the reasons why Japanese is such a fun and rewarding language to learn because you're already here and interested in learning it.
 If you're still undecided or afraid that it's too hard, don't be!
 It can be one of the easier languages to learn in ways that will surprise you.
 So here's what you need to do to teach yourself Japanese and how to do it by using this site.